The popularity of billiards is ever-growing and it’s moving from the pool a billiards halls into the comfort of your own homes.

-So what are the main reasons someone would want to but a used pool table over a new table:
+So what are the main reasons someone would want to buy a used pool table over a new table:

 Buying a used pool table could be a fraction of the cost of a new good table.
 If the table is well looked after and taken care of there is no reason the table won’t last for years to come, perhaps even outlast you.

-Perhaps, a bar owner or social club is looking for some light entertainment and the thought of playing the hight prices attached to good quality tables is simply not appealing.
+Perhaps, a bar owner or social club is looking for some light entertainment and the thought of playing the high prices attached to good quality tables is simply not appealing.

 No doubt, a quality used pool table can outlast some of us and become a valued family heirloom.